LiamCoop/resume/resume.typ

 - Leading the migration of a post-secondary application service from IdentityServer4/.NET MVC with React to Next.js, enhancing performance, accessibility, and developer productivity
 - Designed and developed event-driven services for processing applications using Go, NATS JetStream, and MSSQL
-- Integrated BC Services Card digital ID to streamline user signup and auth with secure, government verified credentials
+- Integrated the BC Services Card digital ID to streamline user signup and auth with secure, government verified credentials
 - Implemented a Meilisearch-based academic history feature that simplified data entry and improved user satisfaction
 - Led development of cross-functional projects, serving as the engineering point of contact with product, design, and leadership
 - Accelerated project delivery and quality by conducting technical interviews, hiring and mentoring 8 new developers